Core-Technologies/idiorm/README.markdown

 #### Multiple records ####

 Any method chain that ends in `find_many()` will return an *array* of ORM class instances, one for each row matched by your query.
-If no rows were found, an empty array will be returned.
+If no rows were found, an empty array will be returned. 'find_many()', has an optional boolean parameter that causes the return of an array.

 To find all records in the table: